Crazzy-Rabbit/rsidImpu/README.md

-# rsidImpu
+# 📘rsidImpu

-**A high-performance tool to annotate GWAS summary statistics with correct rsid using dbSNP.**
+**A high-performance tool to annotate GWAS summary statistics with accurate rsIDs using dbSNP.**

-`rsidImpu` is a lightweight, fast, and scalable C++ tool designed for genome-wide association study (GWAS) datasets.
-It matches GWAS variants to dbSNP records using **chromosome + position + allele matching (with flip & strand complement support)** and outputs both matched and unmatched variants.

-This tool is optimized for performance and can handle extremely large datasets, including:
+`rsidImpu` is designed for large-scale genome-wide association studies (GWAS), providing fast and accurate rsID matching via **chromosome + position + allele comparison** (with support for allele flipping and strand complement).

+The tool supports **QC filtering, SMR-formatted output, gzip input/output**, and **multi-thread acceleration**.

 - **15GB+ dbSNP** reference files (tsv or gz)
 - **millions of GWAS variants**